 4.1.1.1 Exposed Management Services

 Exposed MnS (eMnS) represents the MnS that can be exposed by MnS producer to the external MnS consumer. eMnS may rely on a dedicated MnF (e.g. EGMF defined in 3GPP or function defined in other standard like TMF) that manages the exposure aspects.

-Editor’s notes: Whether eMnS is exposed transparently to external MnS consumer via BSS or being processed through a dedicated exposure platform is FFS.
+External MnS consumer can obtain exposed MnS via BSS.
+Alternatively, external MnS consumer can obtain exposed MnS directly OSS.

 4.1.1.2 Exposure of Management Services

 Exposure of management services supports the case that an external MnS consumer which is outside 3GPP management system can indrectly access management capability offered by MnS producer within 3GPP management system.
 Even though the eMnS complies with the same Technical Specification as a MnS, the actual operational behavior and managed data may be constrained by the network slice provider.